2,520: Faculty Search Rules

 c.
 The hiring manager is encouraged to engage department faculty/staff and human resources in the sourcing of candidates.

 3. The hiring manager may independently review all applications and decide which candidates are selected for first interviews.
 Interviews must be approved by Human Resources.

-5. The hiring manager may independently complete the telephone interviews and select candidates for campus interviews, which must include a minimum of two candidates, unless waived by the HR department.
+5. The hiring manager may independently complete the telephone interviews and select candidates for campus interviews, which must include a minimum of two candidates, unless waived by Human Resources.

 5. The campus interview process must include the opportunity for a representative group of peers and/or constituents to meet with the candidates and provide feedback to the hiring manager.

 6. Once the hiring manager has made a selection, an Offer must be routed in Workday.